-- 1. The Chief Executive of the Council also fulfils the statutory role of Head of Paid Service as set out in the Local Government and Housing Act 1989. - 2.
-The Executive Director (Resources) also fulfils the statutory role of Chief Finance Officer as set out in the Local Government Act 1972. - 3.
+- 1. The Chief Executive of the Council also fulfils the statutory role of Head of Paid Service as set out in the Local Government and Housing Act 1989.
+A new post-holder (James Duncan) was appointed to the role on 1 February 2025 to replace the previous post-holder (Mike Harden) who retired on 31 January 2025.
+The salary figures for the previous post-holder include payments for owed leave at their retirement date. - 2.
+The Executive Director (Resources) also fulfils the statutory role of Chief Finance Officer as set out in the Local Government Act 1972.
+The Assistant Executive Director (Governance and Assets) fulfilled the role of Executive Director (Resources) on an interim basis from 1 February 2025 until the new postholder commenced employment on 28 April 2025. - 3.
 The Executive Director (Health and Social Care) also fulfills the statutory responsibility of Director of Adult Social Services as set out in the Local Authority Social Services Act 1970. - 4.
 The Executive Director (Children's Services) also fulfils the statutory role of Director of Children's Services as set out in the Children's Act 2004.
-A new post-holder was appointed to the role on 18 December 2023 to replace the prevous post-holder who retired on 4 January 2024. - 5.
-The Assistant Executive Director (Adult Social Care) postholder commenced a period of maternity leave during 2023/24.
-An interim appointment to the post was made on 1 November 2023. - 6.
-The Assistant Executive Director (Corporate Support) post also fulfils the statutory responsibility of Scrutiny Officer as set out in the Local Government Act 2000. - 7.
-The Assistant Executive Director (Neighbourhoods and Commercial Services) post was established on 4 January 2022 to cover duties in the Communities and Neighbourhoods Department.
-An interim appointment to the post was made on 4 January 2022 and this appointment was made permanent on 13 July 2022. - 8.
-The Assistant Executive Director (Education and Inclusion) left the Council's employment on 31 August 2023.
-An interim appointment to the post was made on 1 August 2023. - 9.
+A new post-holder was appointed to the role on an interim basis on 1 March 2025 to replace the previous post-holder who left the Council's employment on 28 February 2025.
+The salary figures for the previous post-holder include payments for owed leave at their leaving date. - 5.
+The Assistant Executive Director (Adult Social Care) post was filled on an interim basis until the current postholder returned from maternity leave during 2024/25. - 6.
+The Assistant Executive Director (Early Help and Children's Social Care) post was filled by a new post-holder on 10 April 2024 to replace the previous post-holder who left the Council's employemnt on 9 April 2025. - 7.
+The Assistant Executive Director (Corporate Support) post also fulfils the statutory responsibility of Scrutiny Officer as set out in the Local Government Act 2000. - 8.
+The Assistant Executive Director (Education and Inclusion) left the Council's employment on 31 July 2024, and the post was subsequently deleted. - 9.
 The Assistant Executive Director (Governance and Assets) post also fulfils the statutory responsibility of Monitoring Officer as set out in the Local Government and Housing Act 1989. - 10.
-The Assistant Executive Director (Public Health) also fulfils the statutory responsibility of Director of Public Health as set out in the Health and Social Care Act 2012. - 11.
-The Interim Assistant Executive Director (Culture and Regulation) post was a temporary post established on 9 September 2020 to cover additional duties relating to Communities and Neighbourhoods Department services.
+The Assistant Executive Director (Public Health) also fulfils the statutory responsibility of Director of Public Health as set out in the Health and Social Care Act 2012.

+11. The Interim Assistant Executive Director (Culture and Regulation) post was a temporary post established on 9 September 2020 to cover additional duties relating to Communities and Neighbourhoods Department services.
 The postholder left the Council's employment on 30 April 2023, and the post was subsequently deleted.